 Eun Ok Im is the senior associate dean for Research and Innovation and the Edith Folsom Honeycutt Endowed chair at Emory University.
 She oversees the overall research enterprise and is involved in research, teaching/mentoring, and professional services.
 She is also the president of the Asian American Pacific Islander Nurses Association.
 Previously, Im was the associate dean for Research and Regulations and Mary T. Champagne Professor at Duke University.
 She earned a PhD and a master’s degree in nursing from the University of California, San Francisco, a master’s in public health and a bachelor’s in nursing from Seoul National University in South Korea.

-Scharmaine Lawson is the medical director of Hope Community Clinic in New Orleans.
+Scharmaine Lawson is the chief executive officer of Nola the Nurse® and Housecall Nation®..
 Lawson has a nursing career that spans 30 years, with 18 of those years being an advanced practice registered nurse.
-She is also chief executive officer of Nola the Nurse® and Housecall Nation®.
 Nola the Nurse® is a children’s book series, which educates inner-city youth about career options in health care and the role of the nurse practitioner.
 She started the first nurse practitioner-owned house call practice in Louisiana.
 Since 2008, Housecall Nation® has been a training academy for educating other clinicians on how to start and maintain successful house call practices.
 In 2019, Lawson received the Primary Care Collaborative, Primary Care Award for outstanding clinical practice from the American Academy of Nurse Practitioners and Entrepreneur of the Year from the National Black Nurses Association.
 Lawson earned a doctorate in nursing practice degree from Chatham University, a master of science in nursing from Tennessee State University, and a baccalaureate of science in nursing from Dillard University.
 Additionally, she expects to graduate from Northwestern University in May 2021 with her Psychiatric Mental Health Nurse Practitioner Certification.

 Sandra Littlejohn is administrative director of the Center for Cancer & Blood Disorders at Gundersen Health System in La Crosse, Wisconsin.
 She is also president of the National Alaska Native American Indian Nurses Association, and an enrolled member of the Lower Sioux Mdewakanton Dakota Community in Morton, Minnesota.
 Previously, Littlejohn held multiple leadership positions during her 28 years at Gunderson Health System.
 She received her master of arts in transcultural nursing and community care at Augsburg College, Minneapolis, Minnesota and a bachelor of science in nursing from St. Olaf College, Northfield, Minnesota.

-Lisa Martin is an associate professor with St. Catherine University in St. Paul, Minnesota and a member of the Lac du Flambeau Band of Chippewa Indians in Wisconsin.
+Lisa Martin is a clinical associate professor with the University of Minnesota and a member of the Lac du Flambeau Band of Chippewa Indians in Wisconsin.
 She is also a diversity consultant for the Future of Nursing: Campaign for Action.
 She is the immediate past-president of the National Alaska Native American Indian Nurses Association.
 Previously, Martin has served as a research assistant with the Center for Adolescent Nursing at the University of Minnesota, and as a science administrator with the American Indian/Alaska Native MS-to-PhD Nursing Science Bridge project.
 She received her PhD in nursing from the University of Minnesota-Twin Cities, and her master’s and bachelor’s degrees in nursing from Augsburg University in Minneapolis.

 Adrianna Nava, PhD, MPA, RN